A. Huffing and puffing after anything from climbing a flight of stairs to running a marathon.

 They might make you feel better about yours.

 Crushes always seem larger than life as a teenager.
 As a socially awkward preteen, mine was massive.
-I thought the seventh-grade boy living next door to me was the cream of the crop.
+I thought the fellow seventh-grade boy living next door to me was the cream of the crop.
 Naturally, this meant I would automatically forget how to talk whenever he was around.
 I avoided eye contact and was not above walking back inside when he was out.